Two-dimensional conformal field theory, full vertex algebra and current-current deformation: Current-current deformations and genera of vertex algebras

 First of all, I would like to offer my gratitude to my supervisor Professor Masahito Yamazaki for his great instruction, support and encouragement.
-I also wish to express my gratitude to Professor Yuji Tachikawa for valuable discussions and his suggestion to study the toroidal compactification of string theory, which is the starting point of this work, and to Professor Atsushi Matsuo, who is my former supervisor, for his encouragement and valuable comments.\\ This work was supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
+I also wish to express my gratitude to Professor Yuji Tachikawa for valuable discussions and his suggestion to study the toroidal compactification of string theory, which is the starting point of this work, and to Professor Atsushi Matsuo, who is my former supervisor, for his encouragement and valuable comments.
+I would also like to express my thanks to Professor Ching Hung Lam for answering my questions about holomorphic VOAs and to the referee for the valuable comments that helped to improve the paper.

+This work was supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
 The author was also supported by the Program for Leading Graduate Schools, MEXT, Japan.